-As regards equity investments, Swedfund has a role as a minority shareholder, but normally endeavour to ensure that it holds a board position.
+As regards investments through equity, Swedfund normally has a role as a minority shareholder, but normally endeavour to ensure that it holds a board position.
 In connection with fund investments, Swedfund is often represented on the fund's advisory board.
-Through active ownership based on the three pillars, governance and monitoring take place through, amongst other things, board work, self-evaluations and ESG advocacy work.
-The management of Swedfund's investments involves incorporating Swedfund's requirements and policies in investment agreements as and where appropriate.
-Information on the development of the portfolio companies is obtained through regular owner dialogues, the follow-up of annual reports and other agreed information
+Through active ownership based on the three pillars, governance and follow-up take place through, amongst other things, board work, self-evaluations and ESG advocacy work.
+The management of Swedfund's investments involves incorporating the company's policies in investment agreements as and when appropriate.
+Information on the development of the portfolio companies is obtained through regular owner dialogues, the follow-up of annual reports and other agreed information.

-Read about Swedfund's work relating to ESG issues in the portfolio companies and how Swedfund creates value on pages 44-45 and pages 14-15 respectively.
-Swedfund strives to maintain an active dialogue with various stakeholders such as owners, business partners, civil society organisations, trade unions and media representatives.
-Read Swedfund's stakeholder and materiality analysis on pages 142-143.
+Swedfund strives to maintain an active dialogue with stakeholders such as owners, business partners, civil society organisations, trade unions and media representatives.
+For further information, read Swedfund's stakeholder and materiality analysis on pages 150-151.